HazelRussom/Katalyst-TDD-Starter/Documents/# Password Validation Kata Brainstorming.md

 but then this raises issues on how to build the config class, and whether a class that only holds data is a code-smell or not...

 Currently, my choice is to use a ValidatorBuilder.

+### Builder Tests Removal : 2022-07-06
+Following more investigation, I've been sold on the case that functionality that doesn't affect behaviour doesn't necessarily need tested, such as in the case of the PasswordValidatorBuilder.

+This has lead to cleaning up another mistake made during this build, of making code specifically for making tests easier - in this case, using properties with public getters just for the purpose of validating values in the PasswordValidatorBuilderTests.

+Refactoring in this change has also set the PasswordValidator constructor to internal, then replacing its initialisation with a call to the Builder instead.